danalytis/ai-coding-assistant/README.md

 pip install -r requirements.txt
 ```

-Add your Google API key to a .env file in the project root:
+Add your Google Gemini API key to a .env file in the project root:

 ```
-GOOGLE_API_KEY=your-google-api-key-here
+GEMINI_API_KEY=your-google-api-key-here
 ```
 ## Usage